john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 ### Chromatic Aberration ###

-Chromatic aberration is another optical artefact, caused by varying indices of refraction for different wavelengths of light.
+Chromatic aberration is another optical artefact, caused by varying indices of refraction for different wavelengths of light within the lens.
 We can emulate this by sampling red, green and blue channels at different offsets:

 \IMAGE: With/without chromatic aberration.